How to eat for good health

 To optimise your health and wellbeing you should aim to meet your nutrient requirements from food first, before looking to supplements.
 A great way to enhance your nutrient status and boost intakes is to focus on food variety and nutrient density.
 Nutrient-dense foods provide substantial amounts of vitamins, minerals and other nutrients with relatively few kilojoules.
 They include fruits, vegetables, wholegrains, low-fat dairy foods, lean meats, fish, legumes and eggs.

 Along with foods containing good fats, like oily fish with omega 3s, it's recommended you aim for 2 teaspoons of healthy oils a day.
 The top five, based on fat profile, vitamin-E content, affordability and availability, are olive oil, safflower oil, canola oil, linseed/flaxseed oil and sunflower oil.
-Enjoy them in salads or use them while you’re cooking – just remember to count them as part of your daily SmartPoints® Budget.
+Enjoy them in salads or use them while you’re cooking.

 It can be challenging to meet nutrient requirements when you’re on a kilojoule-restricted weight-loss plan.
 Several major international medical groups, along with research studies, support the recommendation to incorporate a multivitamin and mineral supplement during weight loss.
 Taking a properly formulated daily multivitamin and mineral supplement may act as a ‘back up’ in the event your diet falls short of requirements every now and then.
 It’s like having a smoke detector at your house – an investment you take to protect your home from the unlikely event of a fire.
 It doesn’t change the way you go about your life – you don’t start walking away leaving a pan burning (or eat unhealthily), just because you have a smoke alarm (or take a multivitamin)!